xie-dongping/modparc/README.rst

      :alt: Updates

-A Modelica parser based on parser combinator.
+modparc is a Modelica parser in Python based on parser combinator.

 * Free software: GNU General Public License v3